-The Borax Lake and hot springs are gaining unprecedented attention today for its unusual environmental profile and unique ecosystem.
-For these reasons, it makes the area very attractive for many scientific types of research.
+Borax Lake Hot Springs gain unprecedented attention today for its unusual environmental profile and unique ecosystem.
+For these reasons, it makes the area very attractive to many scientific types of research.

-Currently, the 640-acre area around Borax Lake is designed as a critical habitat and managed by The Nature Conservancy, BLM and the Oregon Department of Fish and Wildlife.
-In 1993 The Nature Conservancy purchased 160-acre private land around Borax Lake and Borax Lake itself to save the endangered chub species and unique environment.
+Currently, the 640-acre area around Borax Lake is designated as a critical habitat and managed by The Nature Conservancy, BLM, and the Oregon Department of Fish and Wildlife.
+In 1993 The Nature Conservancy purchased 160-acre private land around Borax Lake and Borax Lake itself to save the endangered chub species and the unique environment.

-Because Borax Lake is a biological preserve and the lake's shoreline is highly fragile and may be damaged from off-road vehicles, only foot traffic is allowed from the second gate to the Borax Lake (0.5 miles) and the hot springs (1 mile).
+Because Borax Lake is a biological preserve and the lake's shoreline is highly fragile which may be damaged by off-road vehicles, only foot traffic is allowed from the second gate to the Borax Lake (0.5 miles) and the hot springs (1 mile).

 Imagine taking off on an adventure to one of Oregon's most interesting hot springs and being the only one there for miles.
 Surely, that would make for a truly unique and memorable experience.

 Cautions.
-The extremely hot temperatures, steam, and fragile ground surface make grounds especially near the pools' edges unstable.
-The posted signs warn about dangers of this area.
+The extremely hot temperatures, steam, and fragile surface make grounds unstable, especially near the pools' edges.
+The posted signs warn about the dangers of this area.
 Watch your step, the thin ground surface could break under your weight and expose you to scalding water.

 Borax Lake Hot Springs | Facts